LeaHohmann/NAPVMI_software/README.md

 **Functionalties to add:**

 - Set the camera to trigger mode instead of  automatic and execute the acquisition and display functions in triggered mode
 - Set x and y pixels if we don't want to use the whole image
-- For low signal: Display rolling average of last x shots?
 - Save and load parameter files

 **Issues to think about:**